System Design Space

 Target: 0

-A direct signal of whether preventive controls are effective.
+A direct signal of whether preventive controls and secure-development practices work.

 1